 Betty Clarkson was one half of the dance duo Clarkson and Leslie performing with her husband George Clarkson under the name of Gail Leslie.
 Because of their love of theatre Betty’s parents ran a boarding house in Edinburgh – The Wemyss Theatrical Boarding House – and it was one of the lodgers who taught Betty to tap dance, on the stage of the Edinburgh Empire.
 It was also how she learned when the big auditions in London were.
 At the age of 15, telling her parents that she was on a holiday with her cousin, Betty secretly auditioned!
 A week later she was touring and performing with The Danny Lipton Trio.
 She then met and married George and they performed for many years in the UK and abroad (Betty’s scrap book jumps from Butlin’s to the Taj Mahal with ease!) both independently and, like Marie and The Raymond Sisters, on the Moss Empire circuit.

-An Audience With… is an ever-evolving, collaborative and responsive dance work that has at its heart the agency and autonomy of its older professional dancers.
-Meeting regularly and weekly with younger dancer Katie Miller, we exchange practice, talk about dance then and dance now, teach tap to beginners, run workshops, grapple with what it means to be an older dancer and create an assortment of events and happenings over the year.
-Our quiet radicle act is to continue as long as the heart desires and the spirit is willing.
+An Audience With… an ever-evolving, collaborative and responsive dance work that has at its heart the agency and autonomy of its older professional dancers.
+Meeting regularly and weekly with younger dancer Katie Miller, we exchanged practice, talked about dance then and dance now, taught tap to beginners, ran workshops, grappled with what it meant to be an older dancer and created an assortment of events and happenings over the years.
+Our quiet radicle act was to continue as long as the heart desired and the spirit was willing.

-We have also created and performed two live events as part of the Luminate Festival.
-The first in 2017 and again in 2019, and in 2018npublished a book and made a documentary film tracking the making of our first show.
+We also created and performed two live events as part of the Luminate Festival.
+The first in 2017 and again in 2019, and in 2018 we published a book and made a documentary film tracking the making of our first show.

 You can see Janice, June & Doreen dance and talk about the project on Reporting Scotland (jump to 21mins in).

-Supported by Capital Theatres and Life Changes Trust.
+Supported by various anonymous donors and Capital Theatres and Life Changes Trust